iRemotech

 • native mobile apps are not central to the workflow,

-• the team wants polished browser management.
+• the workflow centers on polished browser management.

 This is not an argument against Multilogin.
 It is an argument against using the wrong category for the wrong job.

-Buyer summary
+Workflow summary

 • your work is browser-first,